 - All dike fill was modeled as a single unit. - Dike fill drained properties were modeled using a higher friction angle and lower cohesion than presented by Schnabel to better match conditions observed from CPT data.
-Dike fill undrained properties were based on Schnabel's fine-grained dike fill properties. - The Coarse Grained Alluvium was modeled with drained strengths for all analyses.
+Dike fill undrained properties were based on Schnabel's fine-grained dike fill properties. - The Fine Grained / Organic Alluvium was modeled using a stress-dependent strength derived from CPT measurements. - The Coarse Grained Alluvium was modeled with drained strengths for all analyses.
 CPT data indicates this material will not behave in an undrained state during the scenarios considered in stability analyses.

 The selected properties used for stability analyses are listed in Table 2.
-Also, the selected strengths are plotted on the attached CPT logs with the values correlated from CPT data.
+Also, the selected strengths are plotted with the CPT correlated values on the attached CPT logs.